New Tattoo: Recording

 Mötley Crüe teamed up with producer Mike Clink to record the album that Sixx felt should have been the successor to their 1989 album, Dr. Feelgood.

+Longtime guitarist Mick Mars claims he had little actual involvement in New Tattoo, stating that his bandmates denied him the chance to participate due to lingering bad feelings from the recording of Generation Swine.
+"I didn't write any of those songs, since I wasn't invited," said Mars.
+"I think I played one lick on that album."

 Release

 New Tattoo debuted at No. 41 on the Billboard 200 and slid down shortly after.
 According to Nielsen SoundScan, the album has sold about 203,000 copies in the U.S. to date.
 The songs "Hell on High Heels", which featured a music video and charted at number 13 on the Mainstream rock charts, "New Tattoo" and "Treat Me Like the Dog I Am" were released as singles for the album.

 Touring and aftermath

 Right before the tour in support of the album, Castillo fell ill with a duodenal ulcer.
 Hole drummer Samantha Maloney filled in for the tour.
 While recovering from stomach surgery, Castillo was diagnosed with Squamous cell Carcinoma.
 After Castillo's death in March 2002, Mötley Crüe went on hiatus until their 2004 reunion, with Tommy Lee back in the fold.